 Seeking a fair deal in water supply provision

 About Fair Water Connections

 Fair Water Connections (FWC) is a membership association open to individuals and organisations.FWC offers a range of membership types.
 The main categories are:-•Full Member, and•Enhanced MemberMembership is also available to organisations and individuals who do not require support services.All members receive general information and updates covering competitive water connections work.
-Full/enhanced members can attend briefings, input into consultations and to prioritise the work of FWC.Members are receiving support helping them prepare for the major changes in England from April 2018 to water connection charging.
-This cover both new mains and services.
+Full/enhanced members can attend briefings, input into consultations and to prioritise the work of FWC.Members are receiving ongoing support to help them work through major changes to water connection charging.
+Also Follow FWC comments on Twitter

 Help and Advice